dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 <u>Properties and Key Facts:</u>

 - The input to the distribution is a vector and what we sample from the distribution is also a vector.
-- It is a multivariate generalization of beta distribution.
+- It is a multivariate generalization of the beta distribution.
 - Dirichlet is the conjugate prior of the categorical and multinomial distribution.